 - 3. Provide legal advice and counsel to the Town in the event of a contract dispute or legal challenge resulting from a procurement process; - 4.
 Provide support, guidance and legal counsel to the procurement review panel (PRP), as required; and - 5.
 Serve as a member of the procurement review panel (PRP). - 6.
 Manager, Financial Controllership and Reporting / Deputy Treasurer - 1.
 The Manager, Financial Controllership and Reporting / Deputy Treasurer will: - 1.
 Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to the DCAO; - 2.
-Assist the DCAO in monitoring various financial policies and procedures related to the Town's P-Card Policy; - 4.
-Provide oversight of the Town's P-Card Policy; - 5.
-Monitor individual P-Card usage and ensure compliance with the Town's P-Card Policy: - 6.
-Manage P-Card updates, changes or the replacement of P-Cards in the event of name change, lost, stolen or damaged P-Cards; - 7.
-Suspend, cancel or destroy P-Cards due to violation of the Town's P-Card Policy, employee transfer or termination; - 8.
-Conduct regular compliance audits and generate related reports; and - 9.
-Inform the DCAO of instances of misuse or fraud. - 7.
+Assist the DCAO in monitoring various financial policies and procedures related to the Town's P-Card Policy; - 3.
+Provide oversight of the Town's P-Card Policy; - 4.
+Monitor individual P-Card usage for all employees, including the DCAO and CAO, to ensure compliance with the Town's P-Card Policy; - 5.
+Manage P-Card updates, changes or the replacement of P-Cards in the event of name change, lost, stolen or damaged P-Cards; - 6.
+Suspend, cancel or destroy P-Cards due to violation of the Town's P-Card Policy, employee transfer or termination; - 7.
+Conduct regular P-Card compliance audits and generate related reports; and - 8.
+Inform the DCAO of instances of P-Card misuse or fraud. - 7.
 Manager of Procurement Services - 1.
 The Manager of Procurement Services will: - 1.
 Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to the Director of Legislative Services; - 2.
 Preserve the integrity of the procurement process; - 3.
 Establish and maintain the Procedures consistent with this Policy; - 4.
-Ensure the consistent application of the Policy and the related Procedures and manage Procurement Services in an efficient and diligent manner; - 5.
-Provide procurement advice, training and guidance, including developing Altachment No. 1 and maintaining the necessary forms, contracts, and bid call document templates, for the purposes of fulfilling the procurement needs of the Town:
+Ensure the consistent application of the Policy and the related Procedures and manage Procurement Services in an efficient and diligent manner;

-- 6. Dispose of personal property, which has been declared a surplus asset by any Director or their designate; - 7.
-Serve as a member of the procurement review panel (PRP); and - 8.
-Address and, where possible, resolve issues or concerns that arise in respect of a procurement process or the application and interpretation of this Policy and the Procedures and seek guidance from the Town Solicitor, as required.
+- 5. Provide procurement advice, training and guidance, including developing and maintaining the necessary forms, contracts, and bid call document templates, for the purposes of fulfilling the procurement needs of the Town; - 6.
+Dispose of personal property, which has been declared a surplus asset by any Director or their designate; - 7.
+Serve as a member of the procurement review panel (PRP); - 8.
+Address and, where possible, resolve issues or concerns that arise in respect of a procurement process or the application and interpretation of this Policy and the Procedures and seek guidance from the Town Solicitor, as required; and - 9.
+Supervise Procurement Services in conducting all procurement activities on behalf of the Town.